joej164/DevOps-Getting-Started/README.md

 I plan on writing a guide to using Postman from a non-programmers point of view.
 I'll link that here in the future.

+** Learn API's **
+Google Maps has an easy REST API, look that up.
+A number of other open source tools have REST API's on the public internet.
+Do some google searches, then use Postman to start querying them.

+Once you have the basics down, move on to understand how your devices API work.
+Your Software Engineers aren't going to know the ins and outs of your devices, that's your job.
+Make it easy for them and they'll make your life much easier.

 ## Learn a programming language
+Once you've figured out how to query API's then start worring about a programming language.

 * Pick a programming language to learn, start with one
   * JavaScript is the language of the web browsers